-Pasteles are a Puerto Rican institution.
-Without fail, every Christmas, Puerto Rican kitchens the world over are packed with Abuelas and their acolytes, all with one mission: prepare, assemble, and package enough pasteles to divvy up amongst the family.
-Bundles of meat-filled, ground green banana patties are packed away into plastic bags.
-The family members disperse to their separate homes with their packages tucked under an arm- hidden by an overcoat maybe- in the hopes that passersby don’t get a whiff of the coveted treasure in their possession.
+Pasteles are a traditional Puerto Rican recipe served during the holidays.
+Every holiday season, Puerto Rican kitchens the world over are packed with Abuelas and their acolytes, all with one mission: prepare, assemble, and package enough pasteles to divvy up amongst the family.
+The family divvies up the pasteles into plastic bags.
+Then disperse to their separate homes with their packages tucked under an arm- hidden by an overcoat maybe- in the hopes that passersby don’t get a whiff of the coveted treasure in their possession.
 Theft of another’s pasteles is as old as time.

 When far from home (meaning the island of Puerto Rico, or its largest city, New York) during the holidays, the diaspora longs for the familiarity of traditions long guarded.
 The “pastel-making” party is a long-honored event that marks the start of the holiday season, which runs from Thanksgiving here in the States to El Dia de los Reyes (or Epiphany) on January 6th.
 For every worker to take home their fair share, the pasteles must be made in large amounts.
 The process is a long and laborious one, comprised of many steps.
 It’s best to get the whole family involved.
 Unfortunately, since many Puerto Ricans are scattered across the world, they are often without a crew to call upon.
 So, we find a connection we can buy them from, or we make them ourselves.
 This recipe equips you to gather even non-Puerto Ricans and host your own party!